hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d.md

 ## Create Simulation Case (CAS)

 The *CAS* (`.cas`) file is the control (or *steering*) file for any *TELEMAC* simulation and links all model parameters.
 This section guides through setting up a simple *CAS* file for *Telemac3d* simulations either manually based on a template or with the *HydroSolver module* in *SALOME-HYDRO*.
-Because of program instabilities and incoherent linking of file names (directories) in *SALOME-HYDRO*, it is recommended working with the manual CAS file setup (or with Fudaa PrePro).
+Because of program instabilities and incoherent linking of file names (directories) in *SALOME-HYDRO*, it is recommended to work with the manual CAS file setup (or with Fudaa PrePro).

 {% include tip.html content="Copy a sample case from the *TELEMAC* folder (*/telemac/v8p2/examples/telemac3d/*) and edit it for convenience." %}
 {% include windows.html content="The *CAS* file can also be edited/created with [Fudaa PrePro](install-telemac.html#fudaa) - or any text editor software -  for use with *Salome-Hydro* on a *Linux* system later." %}